Miaowaaaa/leg_tracker/README.md

     - the positions and velocities of the tracked people as a PersonArray message (see: leg_tracker/msg/PersonArray.msg for the message specification).
 - /visualization_marker
     - markers for the tracked people, other tracked objects and the centroids of the detected clusters.
+- /cmd_vel
+    - the velocity message for controlling Autolabor robot

 Important parameters